Business Digitalization in Serbia — Questions and Answers

 11. What is the list of archival material categories?

-It is a list of the types of documents a company creates, with a prescribed retention period for each category.
-Approval from the competent public archive is required for this list.
+It is an inventory of the types of documents a company creates, with the prescribed retention period for each category.
+This list must be approved by the competent public archive.

 12. What are the penalties for non-compliance?

-For legal entities, fines go up to 2,000,000 RSD, and for responsible persons from 5,000 to 150,000 RSD.
-They apply, for example, to failing to submit the archive book and other procedural omissions.
+For legal entities, fines reach up to 2,000,000 RSD, and for responsible persons from 5,000 to 150,000 RSD.
+They apply, for example, to failure to submit the archive book and other lapses in procedure.

 13. How often should electronic archiving be carried out?

-The law currently does not explicitly prescribe whether archiving is carried out daily, weekly, monthly, or annually.
-The professional recommendation is to do it successively and in good time, before the qualified signature on the document expires.
+The law currently does not explicitly prescribe whether archiving is done daily, weekly, monthly, or annually.
+The professional recommendation is to do it gradually and in good time, before the qualified signature on a document expires.

-The SEF’s role in archiving is not precisely defined.
-Since invoices in the SEF are standardised (XML format), part of the profession considers the reliable-retention obligation thereby fulfilled, but responsibility for reconstructing the complete document flow remains with the company.
+SEF’s role in archiving is not precisely defined.
+Since invoices in SEF are standardized (XML format), part of the profession considers the reliable-storage obligation thereby fulfilled, but responsibility for reconstructing a document’s complete trail still rests with the company.

-Disposal is the separating out of documents whose retention period has expired for the purpose of destruction, carried out one year after the period expires.
+Disposal is the setting aside, for destruction, of documents whose retention period has expired — one year after the period expires.
 The procedure must be recorded and approved by the responsible person.

 16. What is the difference between archival material and documentary material?

-Documentary material is the entire body of documentation created.
-Archival material is the portion that has permanent significance, is kept permanently, and after a certain period is handed over to the competent archive.
+Documentary material is all the documentation created.
+Archival material is the portion that has lasting significance, is kept permanently, and after a certain period is handed over to the competent archive.

 17. Does a sole trader pay a fine for not keeping an archive book?

-The penalty provisions are primarily aimed at legal entities and responsible persons.
-Even so, sole traders also have an obligation to keep one, so proper archiving is advisable regardless of the level of sanctions.
+The penalty provisions are aimed primarily at legal entities and responsible persons.
+Even so, sole traders also have the obligation to keep one, so orderly archiving is advisable regardless of the level of sanctions.

-18. Must a company use paid software for archiving?
+18. Must a company use paid archiving software?

 Not necessarily.
-A company can reliably keep permanently retained documents electronically itself, or engage a provider of qualified electronic retention services.
-A software solution greatly simplifies keeping the book and compliance.
+A company may reliably store permanently kept documents electronically on its own, or engage a provider of qualified electronic storage services.
+A software solution makes keeping the book and staying compliant considerably easier.

 Not necessarily.
-An inspection may be unscheduled, without prior notice, so it is important that documentation is constantly tidy and available.
+An inspection can be unscheduled, without prior notice, so it is important that documentation is always orderly and accessible.

 20. How does a DMS help with electronic archiving?

-A DMS automates classification, the assignment of retention periods, signing, and the creation of the archive book, keeps a trail of every change, and stores documents in the prescribed format, which reduces the risk of penalties during an inspection.
+A DMS automates classification, the assignment of retention periods, signing, and generating the archive book, tracks every change, and stores documents in the prescribed format — reducing the risk of penalties during an inspection.

-An e-invoice is an invoice issued, sent, and received in a structured digital format through the state Electronic Invoicing System (SEF).
-Unlike a PDF or paper invoice, it has a prescribed structure and legal effect, and is exchanged exclusively through the SEF.
+An e-invoice is an invoice issued, sent, and received in a structured digital format through the state System of Electronic Invoices (SEF).
+Unlike a PDF or paper invoice, it has a prescribed structure and legal effect, and it is exchanged exclusively through SEF.

-The SEF is the Electronic Invoicing System, a state platform of the Ministry of Finance through which electronic invoices are issued, sent, received, and recorded.
-Access is gained via a qualified certificate or an eID account.
+SEF is the System of Electronic Invoices, a state platform run by the Ministry of Finance through which electronic invoices are issued, sent, received, and recorded.
+Access is via a qualified certificate or an eID account.

 3. Who is required to issue e-invoices?

-VAT payers, the public sector, and entities doing business with the public sector are required to, as are companies in mutual (B2B) trade.
-The obligation does not apply to individuals who are not registered sole traders.
+The obligation covers VAT payers, the public sector, and entities doing business with the public sector, as well as companies in business-to-business (B2B) transactions.
+It does not apply to private individuals who are not registered sole traders.

 4. Is retail covered?

-Retail is generally not covered, except in the case of sales to public institutions or to holders of corporate cards.
-In those cases an electronic invoice is issued.
+Retail is generally not covered, except for sales to public institutions or to corporate card holders.
+In those cases, an electronic invoice is issued.

-5. Until when has full application of the Law been postponed?
+5. By when has full application of the Law been postponed?

-The deadline for full application of certain provisions has been extended to 31 December 2026, giving companies additional time to align their systems and procedures.
+The deadline for full application of certain provisions has been extended to 31 December 2026, giving companies extra time to align their systems and procedures.

-6. How does a company register for the SEF?
+6. How does a company register for SEF?

-Access is gained on the efaktura.gov.rs portal using a qualified electronic certificate or an eID account.
-Companies with a larger volume of business usually integrate their accounting or ERP software with the SEF.
+Access is obtained on the efaktura.gov.rs portal using a qualified electronic certificate or an eID account.
+Companies with higher volumes usually integrate their accounting or ERP software with SEF.

 7. Can I issue invoices manually on the portal?

 Yes.
-The portal allows manual issuing, which is sufficient for micro entities with a small number of documents.
-Larger volumes are usually handled by integrating software with the SEF.
+The portal allows manual issuing, which is sufficient for micro-entities with a small number of documents.
+Higher volumes are usually handled by integrating software with SEF.

-8. What is recording the VAT calculation in the SEF?
+8. What is the recording of the VAT calculation in SEF?

-It is the obligation to enter the calculated VAT into the SEF.
+It is the obligation to enter the calculated VAT into SEF.
 The deadline for recording is 10 days after the end of the tax period.
-This record does not eliminate the obligation to submit the regular VAT return.
+This record does not remove the obligation to file the regular VAT return.

 The public sector keeps them permanently, and the private sector for at least 10 years from the end of the year in which the invoice was issued.
-Retention may also be entrusted to an authorised information intermediary.
+Storage may also be entrusted to an authorized information intermediary.

 10. What are the penalties for non-compliance?

-Fines range from 200,000 to 2,000,000 RSD, for example for failing to issue an e-invoice, failing to record VAT, improper use of the system, or not retaining invoices in accordance with the law.
+Fines range from 200,000 to 2,000,000 RSD — for example, for failing to issue an e-invoice, failing to record VAT, improper use of the system, or failing to store invoices in accordance with the law.

 11. What if I make an error in recording VAT?

-If you notice and correct the error before supervision begins, under the new rules it is not considered an offence.
-That is why it is useful to have a routine of internal checks before submitting the return.
+If you spot and correct the error before oversight begins, under the new rules it is not treated as a violation.
+This is why it is useful to have a routine of internal checks before filing the return.

 12. What is eVAT (e-PDV)?

-eVAT is a system in which the Tax Administration pre-fills the VAT return based on data from the SEF.
-Partial pre-filling began in 2026, and full application applies to tax periods after 31 December 2026.
+eVAT is a system in which the Tax Administration pre-fills the VAT return based on data from SEF.
+Partial pre-filling began in 2026, while full application applies to tax periods after 31 December 2026.

 13. How do I prepare my company for eVAT?

-You should align the data in the SEF with the accounting records and ensure that all invoices are accurately recorded and archived.
-Once eVAT is up and running, any discrepancy between the SEF and the records will be immediately visible.
+You need to align the data in SEF with your bookkeeping and ensure all invoices are accurately recorded and archived.
+Once eVAT goes live, any discrepancy between SEF and your records will be immediately visible.

 14. What is the Central Invoice Registry (CRF)?

-The CRF is a registry in which invoices to users of public funds are recorded.
-It enables tracking of status and due dates, and also introduces clear statutory payment deadlines (45 or 60 days).
+The CRF is a registry in which invoices to public-funds beneficiaries are recorded.
+It enables tracking of status and due dates, and it introduces clear statutory payment deadlines (45 or 60 days).

 Yes.
-Under the amendments applying from April 2026, certain internal invoices that were previously handled outside the system are now issued through the SEF.
+Under the amendments applying from April 2026, certain internal invoices that were previously kept outside the system are now issued through SEF.

-16. Can I entrust the retention of invoices to someone else?
+16. Can I entrust the storage of invoices to someone else?

 Yes.
-Retention may be entrusted to an authorised information intermediary.
-If the intermediary ceases operations, the documents are transferred to the Central Information Intermediary to ensure continuity of retention.
+Storage may be entrusted to an authorized information intermediary.
+If the intermediary ceases operations, the documents are transferred to the Central Information Intermediary to ensure continuity of storage.

 17. Is there a public list of e-invoice obligors?

-A public list of system users with their tax identification numbers (PIB) has been announced, maintained through the Central Information Intermediary, to make checking business partners easier and faster.
+A public list of system users with their tax ID (PIB) numbers has been announced, maintained through the Central Information Intermediary, to make it easier and faster to check business partners.

 18. What technical limitations should I be aware of?

-When registering in the CRF, the invoice number is limited (for example to 22 characters), Cyrillic is not supported, and the system works to two decimal places.
-It is wise to take these limitations into account when integrating software.
+When registering in the CRF, the invoice number is limited (for example, to 22 characters), Cyrillic is not supported, and the system works to two decimal places.
+It is worth taking these limits into account when integrating software.

 19. Is the e-invoice the only valid document?

-20. How do the e-invoice, e-delivery note, and e-archiving form a whole?
+20. How do e-invoices, e-delivery notes, and e-archiving form a whole?

-Together they build a complete digital trail: the e-invoice covers the transaction and VAT, the e-delivery note the physical movement of goods, and e-archiving the reliable long-term retention of all these documents in accordance with the law.
+Together they build a complete digital trail: the e-invoice covers the transaction and VAT, the e-delivery note the physical movement of goods, and e-archiving the reliable long-term storage of all these documents in compliance with the law.

-Note: The content reflects regulations in force as of June 2026.
-Deadlines, fine amounts, and obligations are subject to change.
-For specific situations, consult official sources or a professional.
+Note: This content reflects the regulations in force as of June 2026.
+Deadlines, penalty amounts, and obligations are subject to change.
+For more information, you can call Docloop on +381 11 43 50 555 or write to docloop.office@docloop.rs.

 Free consultations